sbma44/sbma44.github.io/arduino-ring-thing/index.md

 The HTML interface is stored on the device using a now-deprecated technology called SPIFFS.
 You can have a look at it by using `View Source` in your browser if it's of interest, or by clicking [here](data.index.html.txt).

 ## Other stuff in the package
-I included some components I had lying around:
+I included some components I had lying around which I hope you will either enjoy or pass along to someone who'll find them intriguing:
 - a strip of WS2812s, aka neopixels.
 These work the same as the LED ring, they're just in a different form factor.
 You will probably need an external power supply if you want to light up more than a couple dozen at once, though (your computer may freak out if you ask its USB bus for too much juice).
 - an ESP32, the newer cousin of the ESP8266, for when you want to add Bluetooth to the equation (this one has a camera module that I've never tried)
 - a [tiny monochrome OLED display](https://www.instructables.com/Monochrome-096-i2c-OLED-display-with-arduino-SSD13/)